-In 1975, Anneliese Michel was exhibiting some undeniably bizarre and frightening behavior, and her mother was at her wits' end.
-So, Mrs. Michel contacted the Catholic Church to exorcise her daughter.
+In 1975, Anneliese Michel exhibited some undeniably bizarre and frightening behavior, and her mother was at her wits' end.
+Michel's mother contacted the Catholic Church to exorcise her daughter.
 Anneliese had been hearing voices and exhibiting violent reactions to religious objects – hallmarks of demonic possession – and her parents were convinced she was possessed.
 The tale of the exorcism of Anneliese Michel was the basis for the 2005 movie The Exorcism of Emily Rose, but the real story behind her behavior and her ultimate death is much more terrifying than anything Hollywood could have imagined.

 Anneliese Grew Up In Germany With A Staunchly Catholic Mother